 </script>

-Each of these fragment blocks are identifiable and loadable via the identifier <businessdomainobject>s-dp
+Each of these fragment blocks are identifiable and loadable via the identifier <businessdomainobject>s-dp, e.g. <li id="customers-dp" class="dropdown"> p.
+There are predefined trigger points defined attached to the <a>element in the fragment.

 In context of a event trigger based applications some special considerations must be taken.
 E.g. any view state change trigger event will be consumed by the actual visible view but also all the cached ones which are currently hidden, BUT only the visible view should react on the view state change.
 That means the view must know if he is the actual visible one or not.